mortezahusseini/backHandlerModalInClassComponent/README.md

-# modal with react  class component, typescript and next.js
+# modal in react class component, typescript and next.js

 This example shows the most usage of modal component in : `pages/index.tsx`. create : `custom-modal` component and see what happend.